AdobeDocs/advertising.fr-FR/help/dsp/campaign-management/campaign-management-overview.md

       * Emplacement(s)
          * Publicités
 <!-- Do clients think in terms of insertion orders?
 If yes, then work in the following info.:
 In Advertising DSP, an insertion order is represented as a campaign, and line items are represented as packages.
-Each package will include placements, which can use different strategies and tactics to deliver the line item requirements.
+Each package includes placements, which can use different strategies and tactics to deliver the line item requirements.
 -->

 ## [!UICONTROL Campaigns]